 Donated to the Montmartre Museum, this unique and rare collection of almost 200 pieces (drawings, paintings, watercolours, pastels, posters and lithographs) by artists such as Ibels, Steinlen, Toulouse-Lautrec, Anquetin, Grasset, Rivière, Chéret, invites visitors to immerse in the eclectic world of Montmartre, a symbol of that avant-garde period.

-The opera combines all disciplines of art creating a universal language capable of defining cities from an emotional, cultural, political, social and economic point of view.
-Fundació Bancària "la Caixa" has once again relied on Estudi Cristià for the art direction, design of the exhibition spaces and graphics.
-A trip through eight premières in the main theaters of Europe to understand the particular historical context of each opera and its relationship with the city.
-Soon we will offer you more information on our website.
+Opera combines all the disciplines of art, creating a universal language capable of defining cities emotionally, culturally, politically, socially and economically.
+The banking foundation "la Caixa" has once again called on the Cristià studio for artistic direction, design of the exhibition spaces and graphic design.
+A journey through eight inaugurations in the most important European theatres, in order to understand the historical context of each opera house and its relationship with the city.
+More information on this subject will be available on our website very soon.